ClickUp vs Jira for Agencies: Honest Comparison

 - Cross-client visibility out of the box

-- Lower total cost of ownership for agencies
+- Lower total cost of ownership for service delivery teams

 - Higher satisfaction ratings on G2 and Capterra